mendrugory/blog/content/post/efk-for-non-cloud-native-apps.md

 You can find a lot of information of how to use EFK in Kubernetes when your applications logs in the standard output putting a Fluentd agent in every node, but that did not happen with all the applications in the Mesos infrastructure.
 Most of them used a specific file to log the information and had a custom log rotator.

-I could not use the common way of using Fluentd and I could not modify the applications to change the log configuration, therefore my approach was to add a fluentd agent in every pod following the sidecar pattern and mount a volume to communicate the logs of the application with fluentd.
+I could not apply the common way of using Fluentd and I could not modify the applications to change the log configuration, therefore my approach was to add a fluentd agent in every pod following the sidecar pattern and mount a volume to communicate the logs of the application with fluentd.

-All the fluentd will act in the same way, so we can share the same configuration using a `ConfigMap`:
+All the fluentd agents will act in the same way, so we can share the same configuration using a `ConfigMap`:

 ```yaml
 apiVersion: v1